• Skip to primary navigation

 This program supports participation in the MND Association’s International Symposium on ALS/MND, which will take place in-person in San Diego, USA, with a virtual option.
 In addition, Patient Fellows can access optional virtual registration for the International Alliance’s Alliance Meeting and Allied Professionals Forum, which are taking place separately and virtually from Toronto, Canada.
 This reflects a change from previous years, when all events were typically held in the same location.
 More details are below.

-2025 Applications
+2025 Participants

 The Patient Fellows Program is open to people diagnosed with ALS/MND, caregivers and ALS/MND gene carriers.
-A volunteer committee selects applicants who will benefit most from the scientific discourse and who will share their experiences with the wider community.
+A volunteer committee selected applicants who will benefit most from the scientific discourse and who will share their experiences with the wider community.

 About the Program